cr0wst/demo-twofactor/rough-draft.md

 ```

 ### Provide Information
-Now, add the following information to your `application.properties` file.
+Now, define the following information in the `application.properties` file.

 ```
 # Add your nexmo credentials